Water, Power and Oceans

 Debbie Dingell (Mich.)

-The Subcommittee on Water, Power and Oceans has jurisdiction over the Bureau of Reclamation, the Water Division of the United States Geological Survey, and the four Federal Power Marketing Administrations - Bonneville Power Administration (BPA), Western Area Power Administration (WAPA), Southwestern Power Administration (SWPA) and Southeastern Power Administration.
+The Subcommittee on Water, Power and Oceans has jurisdiction over the Bureau of Reclamation, the Water Division of the United States Geological Survey, and the four Federal Power Marketing Administrations - Bonneville Power Administration, Western Area Power Administration, Southwestern Power Administration and Southeastern Power Administration.
 It also has jurisdiction over the National Oceanic and Atmospheric Administration's ocean, coastal and fisheries programs.

 The Bureau of Reclamation is the largest water purveyor in the nation, delivering the water needs for 31 million people, and providing one out of five Western farmers (140,000) with irrigation water.
 Reclamation's 58 hydropower facilities have an installed capacity of 14,000 MW, producing enough electricity for 3.5 million homes.